AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 <InlineAlert variant="info" slots="text"/>

 When using your own CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.
-There is currently no way to manually invalidate your cache, instead you must wait for the Time to Live (`TTL`) to expire on the cached content.

 <InlineAlert variant="info" slots="text"/>